parapluu/encore/experiments/README.md

 ArgumentsPassing.pony.c:
 	Pass dyn. allocd args around.
 Make sure that it follows the correct protocol of the pony allocator.
 Need to ask Sylvain!

+### Todo for next sprint

+* Add passive objects
+* Set library in C to use as backend for fields-as-sets
+* Integrate this with Pony to make fields into sets
+  - add
+  - remove (id)
+  - call
+* Change field access to work with targets-as-sets
+* Change field access to return a set
+* Add Fold AST node (fold binop operand set)
+* Assignment between fields copies references from source set to sink set, removing all existing references in the sink